Animal support

 5. training and adaptation

 - Customization: Epilepsy dogs can be individually trained to meet the specific needs and requirements of the child.
-This may include the way they respond to seizures or how they support in everyday life.
+This can include the way they respond to seizures or how they support in everyday life.

 We started animal-assisted occupational therapy with our son at the age of 5 and are happy to be able to give him this opportunity for development and participation.
 In addition to cognitive and motor improvements, it is simply wonderful for us to see how much fun he has with dogs, horses and rabbits.
 The 60 minutes always go by far too quickly.